 ADFD stated that the benefits from the project have encouraged it to support a second 14.3-MW solar scheme that will include 4 MW of battery storage capacity.

-The upgraded facility not on widens energy access in Cuba, but it also enables the nation to significantly save on fuel expenses, provides means of sustainability to the livelihood of thousands of people, and limit emissions of greenhouse gases.
+The upgraded facility not only widens energy access in Cuba, but it also enables the nation to significantly save on fuel expenses, provides means of sustainability to the livelihood of thousands of people, and limit emissions of greenhouse gases.

 Speaking on the challenges faced by developing countries, Mohammed Saif Al Suwaidi, ADFD’s Director-General said, “However, some countries face formidable challenges such as a lack of financial backing and inadequate access to technology.
 Our responsibility in ADFD is to help those countries overcome these challenges.
 This particular project serves as a model for other island nations in terms of conserving natural wealth, tackling climate change, and achieving energy security.”